 I’m experiencing hardship

 There may be times where your circumstances change dramatically and your ongoing ability to afford your repayments may be diminished.
-For example, if you lose your job, or if you’re badly injured so you’re no longer able to work.
+For example, if you lose your job, or suffer an injury that leaves you unable to work.
 In this event, you may be able to apply for financial hardship.

 In general, most credit providers will have a hardship department that deals with these claims.
 So, if your circumstances change dramatically, get in contact with your lender as soon as possible.